sorkhabi-net/wp-redirect-manager/README.md

 # WordPress Redirect Manager Plugin

-Wordpress easy and powerful Redirect Manager plugin.
+Easy and powerful redirect manager plugin for wordpress cms.

 # How to use the plugin